Russian Lesson 1

 4. The Rare Aves

-Ы ы - pronounced as a combination of two sounds: "i" as in "kit" and "u" as in "sugar"
+Ы ы - a combination of two sounds: "i" as in "kit" and "u" as in "sugar"

-Ь ь - not pronounced.
-It is used to make the preceding consonant sound as if a "y" sound was added to it.
+Ь ь - soft sign.
+It has no sound of its own, but makes the preceding consonant sound as if a "y" sound was added to it.

-Ъ ъ - not pronounced.
+Ъ ъ - hard sign.
+It has no sound of its own, but makes the following sound separated.
 It is used to signal a slight pause between syllables.

 Words with the letter "Ы":